 I even picked up a cute little plastic envelope at Office Depot to keep a little cash in so that I can easily keep cash on hand to pay my kiddos for their chores.

 So far this system is working great for my kids and I am so excited to be able to share it with you today!

-I love shopping at Office Depot because they have a huge selection of home office supplies, school supplies and even crafty supplies!
+I love shopping at Office Depot because they have a huge selection of home office supplies, school supplies, and even crafty supplies!
 There are so many fun ways to get organized using awesome products from there as well!
 I love having great products to help me be more productive and creative!
-If you love great tools to help you be more creative and productive, be sure to show them off and hashtag your photos with #GearLove so we can all see!

 You might also enjoy these ideas too: